nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Steps 3a1-3a2 are repeated until the command entered is correct.

-Use case resumes from step 4.
+Use case resumes from Step 4.

 **Use case 11: Add a student to a lesson**

-Preconditions: The students of the lesson have been added to TutorAid and the lesson has been created.
+Pre-conditions: The student has been added to TutorAid and the lesson has been created.

 **MSS**

 1. Tutor requests the list of students and lessons.
 2. TutorAid displays the list of all students and lessons.
-3. Tutor identifies the indices of the specific student, and the specific lesson to which they wish to add the student to.
+3. Tutor identifies the indices of the specific student and the specific lesson to which they wish to add the student to.
 The Tutor then requests to add this student to this lesson by providing the indices.
 4. TutorAid adds the student to the lesson and displays a message to indicate that it has been done.

 Use case ends.